Burmese–Siamese War (1563–1564): Battle at Chai Nat

 After learning that Bayinnaung had brought the Burmese Royal Army down from the Hua Mueang Nuea with Siamese recruits, Chakkraphat ordered an army to be raised.
 Phraya Phichai Ronnarit and Phraya Wichit Narong were sent to set up camp at Nakhon Sawan while Prince Ramesuan's main army was to help relieve the siege of Phitsanulok.
 However, after learning that Phitsanulok had fallen, Prince Ramesuan decided to set up camp at Chai Nat to stop the Burmese advance.
-The Siamese forces used cannons on ships to blas at the Burmese army, causing many casualties.
+The Siamese forces used cannons on ships to blast at the Burmese army, causing many casualties.
 Bayinnaung later commanded the Burmese riverine fleet under Thado Dhamma Yaza I of Prome to attack the Siamese.
 As the Siamese were heavily outnumbered, they retreated back to Ayutthaya.

 Siege of Ayutthaya

 Siege of Ayutthaya

 When Bayinnaung arrived at Ayutthaya, Chakkraphat ordered the Siamese navy to attack the Burmese, however, this force was defeated and the Siamese suffered heavy losses and the warships retreated back into Ayutthaya.
 There, they were kept at bay for weeks by the Siamese fort, aided by three Portuguese warships and artillery batteries at the harbor.
 The invaders finally captured the Portuguese ships and batteries on 7 February 1564, after which the fort promptly fell.
 Bayinnaung was able to capture Lumphli, Jampa, and Ban Dokmai Han Tra Fortresses, surrounding Ayutthaya from three sides.
-In the west, the forces of Thado Dhamma Yaza was station at Thung Wat Photharam, planning to advance on Khlong Ko Kaeo, in the north, the army of Nanda Bayin was stationed at Thung Phaniat, the royal army of Bayinnaung was stationed at the fields of Wat Pho Phueak near Khanon Pak Khu, the Lord of Pyay's army was stationed at Thung Lumphli, the Lord of Taungoo was stationed at Thung Prachet, while Thado Minsaw of Ava moved down to the south towards Phutthaisawan Temple.
+In the west, the forces of Thado Dhamma Yaza were stationed at Thung Wat Photharam, planning to advance on Khlong Ko Kaeo, in the north, the army of Nanda Bayin was stationed at Thung Phaniat, the royal army of Bayinnaung was stationed at the fields of Wat Pho Phueak near Khanon Pak Khu, the Lord of Pyay's army was stationed at Thung Lumphli, the Lord of Taungoo was stationed at Thung Prachet, while Thado Minsaw of Ava moved down to the south towards Phutthaisawan Temple.

 As the Burmese forces were too numerically superior, Chakkraphat didn't dare march his army out to meet the Burmese in pitched battle and relied on his warships shelling the Burmese army.
 The Burmese responded by shelling the walls of Ayutthaya.
 With a now 60,000 strong force combined with the Phitsanulok army, Bayinnaung reached Ayutthaya's city walls, heavily bombarding the city.
 Although superior in strength, the Burmese were not able to capture Ayutthaya, but demanded that the Siamese king come out of the city under a flag of truce for peace negotiations.
 Seeing that his citizens could not take the siege much longer, Chakkraphat negotiated peace, but at a high price.